Binance Futures prohibited in France? Why and what options?

 How does Drift work?

-Drift is an initially developed decentralized exchange Solana , a blockchain renowned for its speed and low transaction costs.
-The principle is quite simple: you connect your wallet , you drop the accepted cryptocurrency (often from the USDC on Solana ) and you can then take long or short positions on different pairs.
+Drift is a decentralized exchange initially developed on Solana , a blockchain known for its speed and low transaction fees.
+The principle is quite simple: you connect your wallet , deposit the accepted cryptocurrency (often USDC USDC Solana Solana , and then you can take long or short positions on different currency pairs.

-• Drift is distinguished by an offer rich in more than 50 trading pairs , covering major cryptocurrencies such as BTC , ETH or Sol, but also many native tokens of the Solana .
+• Drift stands out with a rich offering of more than 50 trading pairs , covering major cryptocurrencies like BTC , ETH or SOL, but also many native tokens from the Solana .

-• Trading fees are very competitive, with - 0.01 % for makers (you are paid to bring liquidity) and 0.1 % for maximum takers fuel loyalty program , which rewards users according to their activity on the platform.
+• Trading fees are very competitive, with -0.01% for makers (you are paid to bring liquidity) and 0.1% for takers at most FUEL loyalty program , which rewards users based on their activity on the platform.

 • Drift offers return options thanks to loans/loans, providing liquidity as well as vaults.